[Click this link to Biblegateway.com for Bible in new window/tab]

 Hallelujah!
 Thank God we’re not in this alone, but are together as the magnificent Body of Christ, being transformed from glory to glory!
 It is a corporate cleansing that follows such corporate changing of mindset and purpose.
 Oh, the blessings are going to be beyond all that we can fathom… (1 Corinthians 2:9).

-So then, let’s press on and take hold of that which the Lord is laying out for us here, which is to dig deeper to expose and uproot the spiritual roots of disease.
+So then, let’s press on and take hold of that which the Lord is laying out for us here, which is to dig deeper to expose and uproot the sinful causes of disease.
 We do this together, in Christ, by the power of God.